Thomas Juth

 Thomas Juth (born 31 August 1982) is an audio engineer who specializes in mixing and mastering.

-Over the years, Juth has worked with artists such as Paul McCartney, Cat Stevens, Elton John, Jesse & Joy, Aha, Zaz, Jason Mraz, Park Hyo-shin, Leslie Clio, Manuel Medrano, Juan Luis Guerra, Joe Blandino, Luis Fonsi, Eric Gadd, Mamas Gun, Westlife, Charles Aznavour, Willie Nelson, Ricardo Arjona, Lisa Schettner.
+Over the years, Juth has worked with artists such as Paul McCartney, Cat Stevens, Elton John, Jesse & Joy, Aha, Zaz, Jason Mraz, Park Hyo-shin, Leslie Clio, Manuel Medrano, Juan Luis Guerra, Joe Blandino, Luis Fonsi, Eric Gadd, Mamas Gun, Westlife, Charles Aznavour, Willie Nelson, Ricardo Arjona, Lisa Schettner, Jonida Maliqi.

 Juth started his career in London, and was the in-house Mix Engineer at Kensatown Studios between 2008 and 2014.
 He left London in 2015 and is currently based at Svenska Grammofonstudion in Gothenburg, Sweden.

 Early life

 Juth grew up in Umeå, Sweden.
 At the age of 7, he heard The Beatles' Abbey Road album and was blown away by the sound of the heavily compressed drums in "Come Together".
 In 2002, he moved to London to study at the SAE Institute and to pursue a career in audio engineering.